gregecmaregec/gregecmaregec.github.io/_pages/code_showoff.md

      exit #drops the connection after the program is quit fi

-# save the script under /etc/profile.d/startup.sh
+# save the script under /etc/profile.d/ with the .sh extension
 # to have it run on every log-in (inlcuding root)

 # make serverguest have restricted bash by running
 chsh -s /bin/rbash serverguest
 # in the terminal as super user